emoiroux/spring-boot-rest-contact/README.md

 ## Running the JUnit tests

-- Run src/test/java/com.challenge.scheduler.UserMessageIntegrationTest with Junit test 4
+- Run src/test/java/com.challenge.scheduler.UserMessageIntegrationTest with ** Junit test 4 **
-- For more info about, check the documentation comments in the class.
+- For more infos, check the comments.

 ## Authors